-I found out that the custom settings work really well for photo walk and street photography too.
+I found out that the custom settings work really well for photo walks and street photography too.

-My day 2 was more to street photo walk in Georgetown, taking photos while exploring a few tourist attractions in Georgetown and Batu Ferringhi.
+My day 2 was more of a street photo walk in Georgetown, taking photos while exploring a few tourist attractions in Georgetown and Batu Ferringhi.
 I was greedy, for frequently switching between my Yashica camera and Fujifilm X-T4 for some digital and analogue film.

-It was my second roll of the Kodak Portra 400 film I’ve used for street fashion themed photoshoot at Pavilion KL before heading to Penang.
+It was my second roll of the Kodak Portra 400 film I’ve used for a street fashion-themed photoshoot at Pavilion KL before heading to Penang.

 Kek Lok Si Temple

 One of the tourist attractions and places to go when in Penang is the Kek Lok Si Temple.
 Here are the photos I took with my Yashica film camera and my Fujifilm.

 Beachside at Frandy Beach Bar & Restaurant, Batu Ferringhi